-The project includes ground disturbance of up to one ft below ground surface for leveling.
-No vegetation or tree clearing is required for construction.
-The applicant owns the property and operates as an existing farm; therefore, no acquisition or conversion is required.
+No tree clearing is required for construction, and the project will have minimal ground disturbance.
+The applicant owns the property and currently uses it for agricultural use; therefore, no acquisition or conversion is required.

 Statement of Purpose and Need for the Proposal [40 CFR 1508.9(b)]: